michaelochs/BCScanner/README.md

     pod 'BCScanner'

 If you want to specify a certain version of `BCScanner` please note that this project uses [semantic versioning](http://semver.org).
-This means it is save to upgrade to every minor and patch release as this is fully backwards compatible.
+This means it is safe to upgrade to every minor and patch release as this is fully backwards compatible.
 If you want to provide a version in your podfile, use this line:

     pod 'BCScanner', '~> 0.1'